raml-org/raml-spec/versions/raml-10/raml-10.md

 ##### Number

-Any JSON number including [integer](#integer) with the following additional facets:
+Any JSON number with the following additional facets:

 | Facet | Description |
 |:--------|:------------|
-|minimum? | The minimum value of the parameter.
-Applicable only to parameters of type number or integer.
+|minimum? | The minimum value.
-|maximum? | The maximum value of the parameter.
-Applicable only to parameters of type number or integer.
+|maximum? | The maximum value.
 |format? | The format of the value.
-The value MUST be one of the following: int32, int64, int, long, float, double, int16, int8
+The value MUST be one of the following: int, int8, int16, int32, int64, long, float, double.
 |multipleOf? | A numeric instance is valid against "multipleOf" if the result of dividing the instance by this keyword's value is an integer.

 Example: